Overview

 pays a portion of the fee charged.
 In other instances, the affiliated broker-dealers apply a markup to these

 fees.
-In this regard, Ladenburg’s affiliated broker-dealers can receive revenue based upon client activity, as
+In this regard, Ladenburg’s affiliates broker-dealers can receive revenue based upon client activity, as

 well as the amount of assets custodied with these firms.
 The types of revenue include, but are not limited